NREL/OpenStudio-user-documentation/docs/getting_started/getting_started.md

 ## Installation Instructions
 OpenStudio Application is supported on 64-bit versions of Windows 7 &ndash; Windows 10, OS X 10.12 &ndash; 10.14, and Ubuntu 18.04.
 OpenStudio Application supports the latest EnergyPlus release which is bundled with the OpenStudio Application installer.
-The [version compatibility matrix](https://github.com/NREL/OpenStudio/wiki/OpenStudio-Version-Compatibility-Matrix) lists specific versions of EnergyPlus and other dependencies for each version of OpenStudio Application.
+The dependencies for the OpenStudio Application 1.0.0 include EnergyPlus 9.3.0, Radiance 5.0.a.12, SketchUp 2019 Pro, and Ruby 2.5.5.

 ###Installation Steps
 __Download and install OpenStudio Application__